RandallDavis/RandallDavis.github.io/about.md

 title: About
 permalink: /about/
 ---
-I'm currently a Senior Director of Software Engineering at Jet.com.
-I'm excited about distributed systems, software engineering process, and technology challenges in general.
+I am passionate about building systems and successful engineering organizations.
+I tend to fill various roles simultaneously, but have a steady hand in leadership, distributed systems architectures, software development process, and developer productivity.
 If you're curious, you can learn more about me [here][linkedin].

 [linkedin]: https://www.linkedin.com/in/randalledavis/